-If you see this message i.e., Account security info change still pending, then you may have recently replaced the old security info and replace it with new security details.
-Every time you do that, any change in Microsoft account is further restricted for 30 days.
+If you see this message i.e., Account security info change still pending, then you may have recently replaced the old security info and replaced it with new security details.
+Every time you do that, any change in your Microsoft account is further restricted for 30 days.

 Important to note that when a change is requested, notifications in the form of SMS or Email are sent to the old security info in case an attacker is attempting to remove it.

 How do I change Microsoft Account Security Info?